 Andrew's first task was to find a text.
 He turned to my Dad, who loved poetry, for suggestions.
 My Dad introduced him to the works of Sidney Lanier and Andrew was immediately moved by the lyricism of this poet.

 From the first line of The Marshes of Glynn, Andrew was inspired, and I in my turn was bowled over by the beautiful music he was creating.

 Each day Andrew played me the next section he had written.
 By the end I knew the work extremely well.

-When Andrew's parents came over, I was determined that they should get as good an idea of the piece as possibe, so as Andrew played the work to his parents on the piano, I sang the soprano line.
-His Dad, Frank, then Head of Orchestral Studies at the Conservatoire, was, amazingly, impressed by my singing, and recommended that I should sing in the first performance with the Birmingham Conservatoire Chorus.
+When Andrew's parents came over, I was determined that they should get as good an idea of the piece as possible, so, as Andrew played the work to them on the piano and sang salient lines, I sang the soprano line.
+His Dad, Frank Downes, then Head of Orchestral Studies at the School of Music, was, to my amazement, impressed by my singing, and recommended that I should sing in the first performance with the Birmingham School of Music Chorus!

-John Mitchinson, tenor soloist, the choir and the orchestra gave a flawless performance.
+John Mitchinson, tenor soloist, the choir and the orchestra gave a flawless first performance.
 The audience reaction was rapturous.
-Andrew had to keep coming on to take bows.
+Andrew had to keep coming up to the stage to take bows.
 This performance was so perfect that it was made into an LP record, which sold like hot cakes.

-By popular request a second performance was given in the Adrian Boult Hall by the same musicians and also one in Birmingham Cathedral by the Birmingham Festival Choral Society, at which Andrew had people queuing up for his signature on their LPs.
+By popular request a second performance was given in the Adrian Boult Hall by the same musicians and also one in Birmingham Cathedral by the Birmingham Festival Choral Society, directed by Jeremy Patterson, at which Andrew had people queuing up for his autograph on their LPs!

 The night of the premiere of The Marshes of Glynn was one of the greatest experiences of my life.